landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/PrepWork.md

 Use: 23x25x500mm Carbon Fiber Tubes
 Final result: 3-4x (23x25x350mm)

-**Note: take care when cutting carbon fiber, as the small particles should not be breathed in!**
+**Note: take care when cutting carbon fiber, as the small particles should not be inhaled!**

 1. Measure and mark a 350mm length on the carbon fiber tube.
 2. Using the tape, cut a piece long enough to go around the circumference of the tube.